salmank255/Road-waymo-dataset/README.md

 We release the annotations created by [Visual Artificial Intelligence Laboratory](https://cms.brookes.ac.uk/staff/FabioCuzzolin/), and the sub-set video (Frontal only) from [WAYMO](https://waymo.com/open/terms/).

-The videos and annotations are available in the Community Contributions section of [Waymo Open Dataset](https://waymo.com/open/) and can be downloaded Community Contributions section of [WAYMO Download](https://waymo.com/open/download/).
+The videos and annotations are available in the Community Contributions section of [Waymo Open Dataset](https://waymo.com/open/) and can be downloaded from the Community Contributions section of [WAYMO Download](https://waymo.com/open/download/).

 ## Frame-extraction

 The **baseline code** for [ROAD++](https://github.com/salmank255/ROAD_plus_plus_Baseline) uses sequences of frames as input.
-Once you have downloaded the videos from Google-Drive, create a folder name `roadpp` and put the annotations under it, then create another folder named `videos` under `roadpp` folder, and put all the videos under the folder named `videos`.
+Once you have downloaded the videos from Waymo open website, create a folder name `road-waymo` and put the annotations under it, then create another folder named `videos` under `road-waymo` folder, and put all the videos under the folder named `videos`.
 Now, your folder structure should look like this:

 ```
-    roadpp/
+    road-waymo/
-        - road_plus_plus_trainval_v1.0.json
+        - road_waymo_trainval_v1.0.json
         - videos/
             - Train_00000.mp4
             - Train_00001.mp4